-Vanessa has been employed as a Financial Counsellor since 2013.
+VVanessa has been employed as a Financial Counsellor since 2013.
 Vanessa has worked for Parramatta Mission and now as Practice Specialist (Team Leader) at Wesley Mission where she manages a team of 10 financial counsellors while completing her own case work.
-Vanessa was previously an FCAN Director from 2018 to 2020 and has been a member of the FCAN Creditor Liaison working group since 2019.
-Vanessa represents FCA on the Australian Energy Regulator (AER) Consultative Group.
+Vanessa was previously an FCAN Director from 2018 to 2020.
+Vanessa represents FCAN on the National Creditor Liaison Group and represents FCA on the Australian Energy Regulator (AER) Consultative Group.

-Robert Benton (Treasurer)
+Robert Benton